 That was very anticlimatic and it made me restless!
 Was this it than?

 But...the near endless possibilities of the internet made me think again.
-Why not start afresh and make it a "virtual" journey: "Ha, I love a good project!"
+Why not start afresh and make it a "virtual" journey: "Ha, I love a good

-But where to begin.
-There are so many websites dedicated to Scotland and all its natural and historic treasures.
-Why then yet another site?
-Could I come up with a new approach, a novel way of presenting Scotland on the www?
 The answer actually was hidden within the question: What drives me?
 What fuels this, I freely admit, almost obsessive fascination with a country not even my own?
 Why am I so 'enthralled' with Scotland?
 Is it the all pervading Britishness (sorry; Scottishness), the shape of the hills and mountains, the general 'lay of the land' or it's chequered history?

 Oh well.
-It is just me playing these mind games, but then again, it is nobody’s mind but mine anyway.
+It is just me playing these mind games, but it is nobody’s mind but mine anyway.
 It's the only one I've got!
 I love long-distance walking, have a somewhat romantic (read: "seriously flawed") view on the distant past and like pottering about ruined time-worn buildings.

 Add Scotland’s spectacular beauty and its proximity to 'the continent' into the mix and the rough outline of my ‘site-to-be’ slowly starts to come to the fore.
 People sometimes ask why on earth I'm doing this.
 What's the point?
 The point is the fun in the creative process itself.
 It's the creation of something that's forever receding in the distance.
 You're just never done.
 Always new discoveries or another way of presenting something to the world.